votca/votca/share/doc/methods.rst

 Inverse Monte Carlo
 -------------------

-In this section, additional options are described to run IMCcoarse graining.
-The usage of IMCis similar to the one of IBIand understanding the use of the scripting framework described in chapter [sec:iterative\_workflow] is necessary.
+In this section, additional options are described to run IMC coarse graining.
+The usage of IMC is similar to the one of IBI and understanding the use of the scripting framework described above is necessary.

-**WARNING: multicomponent IMCis still experimental!**
+**WARNING: multicomponent IMC is still experimental!**

 General considerations
 ~~~~~~~~~~~~~~~~~~~~~~

-In comparison to IBI, IMCneeds significantly more statistics to
+In comparison to IBI, IMC needs significantly more statistics to
 calculate the potential update[Ruehle:2009.a]_.
 It is
 advisable to perform smoothing on the potential update.
 Smoothing can be
 performed as described in sec. [ref:ibi:optimize].
-In addition, IMCcan
+In addition, IMC can
 lead to problems related to finite size: for methanol, an undersized
 system proved to lead to a linear shift in the
 potential[Ruehle:2009.a]_.
 It is therefore always